Textile industry in Pakistan

-The textile industry is the largest manufacturing industry in Pakistan.
-Pakistan is the eighth largest exporter of textile commodities in Asia.
-Textile sector contributes 8.5% to the GDP of Pakistan.
-In addition, the sector employs about 45% of the total labor force in the country (and 38% of the manufacturing workers).
-Pakistan is the fourth largest producer of cotton with the third largest spinning capacity in Asia after China and India and contributes 5% to the global spinning capacity.
-At present, there are 1,221 ginning units, 442 spinning units, 124 large spinning units and 425 small units which produce textile.
+The textile industry is Pakistan's largest manufacturing sector, employing nearly 25 million people.
+As the eighth largest exporter of textile commodities in Asia, the industry contributes 8.5% to the country's gross domestic product.

+It accounts for about 45% of the total labor force and 38% of manufacturing workers.
+Pakistan is the fourth-largest cotton producer and has the third-largest spinning capacity in Asia, after China and India, contributing 5% to global spinning capacity.
+The industry comprises 1,221 ginning units, 442 spinning units, 124 large spinning units, and 425 small units.

-The Government of Pakistan has established a ministry division, Ministry of Textile Industry division, to administer the textile industry.
+The Government of Pakistan oversees this sector through the Ministry of Textile Industry.
+However, due to the devastating floods in 2022 and the ongoing energy and foreign exchange crises, an estimated 700,000 individuals in the textile industry have lost their jobs in 2023.

 History

 The origin of the Indian textiles is thought to be the Indus Valley civilization, situated in modern Pakistan, where people used homespun cotton to weave garments.
 Historically, the Indus valley region engaged in significant trade with the rest of the world.
 The silk from the region, for example, is known to have been popular in Rome, Egypt, Britain, and Indonesia.